damahou/quantity-views/README.md

 Their constructors can take the optional arguments

 - `value` A number.
 Defaults to `NaN`.
-This is stored in the `this._value` property.
-  It is the value of the quantity in no particular unit.
-For the builtin quantity classes, `this._value` attribute coincides with the value of the quantity in the corresponding SI base unit.
+This is stored in the `this.value` property, provided that `unit` (see below) is one of the valid quantity units listed in `this.units`.
+In other case, `this._value` is set to NaN.
+For the builtin quantity classes, `this._value` attribute coincides with the value of the quantity in the corresponding SI base unit (the first unit in `this.units`).
 - `name` A string.
 Defaults to `''`.
 Stored in the `this.name` attribute.
   Not used by the library.
 It is an user field.
 - `precision` A number within 1 and 21 or `null`.
 Defaults to 15.
 Stored in the